IAmGrootel/IAmGrootel.github.io/_pages/index.md

 <img src="/assets/images/citrine.png" alt="Fabric" width="360">

-At **[Citrine Informatics](https://citrine.io/)** I helped the top materials companies in the world do better analytics on their materials data.
+At **[Citrine Informatics](https://citrine.io/)** I helped top materials companies create better materials using machine learning.
 I started as **data scientist** and eventually worked as a **tech lead**, where I got to work with a team of data scientists and engineers.

 We used **bayesian optimization** *(in essence; find the most valuable experiments to run every iteration)* with some special materials featurizations.
 Using this technique we helped various companies achieve breakthrough insights in different systems, ranging from glass, to metals, to polymers.